LuanComputacao/grooty/README.md

 # Grooty

+## First of all, an example to run

+The project [Shaaman](https://github.com/anjelim/shaaman) is an complete example of the project running.

 ## What is?

 Is a service that gives a welcome support menu and a FAQ.
 Both is served using JSON.